Leptis Magna

 Decline and Byzantine Era (4th century - 6th century CE)

 Leptis Magna began to decline in the 4th century as the Roman Empire faced increasing internal turmoil and external pressures.
-The city suffered further damage during the Vandal invasion in the 5th century.
-The Byzantines, under Emperor Justinian, recaptured the city in the 6th century and attempted to restore some of its former glory.
+The city suffered further damage during the Vandal invasion in the 5th century CE.
+The Byzantines, under emperor Justinian the Great, recaptured the city in the 6th century CE and attempted to restore some of its former glory.
 However, the restoration efforts were limited, and Leptis Magna never regained its previous prominence.

 Islamic Conquest and Abandonment (7th century CE - present):

-The final blow to Leptis Magna came with the Islamic conquest in the 7th century.
+The final blow to Leptis Magna came with the Islamic conquest in the 7th century CE.
 The city's infrastructure was not maintained, and it gradually fell into ruin.
 Over the centuries, Leptis Magna was largely abandoned and forgotten.
-It was rediscovered by European explorers in the 19th century, leading to archaeological excavations that revealed its historical and architectural significance.
+It was rediscovered by European explorers in the 19th century CE, leading to archaeological excavations that revealed its historical and architectural significance.
 Today, Leptis Magna is a UNESCO World Heritage Site, recognized for its well-preserved ruins that offer a glimpse into the grandeur of ancient Rome.

 Notable Archaeological Structures